Where does this data come from?

 Why do some occupations not have Star Ratings?

-Of the 797 Occupations that are in existence in North Carolina, 527 of them have received a star rating.
-Occupations that are not rated had a lack of information available to make an informed decision.
+Of the 793 Occupations that are in existence in North Carolina and included in the site, 674 received a star rating.
+Occupations that are not rated did not have enough information available to make an informed decision.
 This lack of information could be due a number of factors including suppression of data or limited opportunities.

-Is there a difference between the Long and Short Interest Profiler Quiz?
+Is there a difference between the Long and Short Interest Profiler version?
 Will they give me different results?

 The tools available on the previous version of NCcareers.org worked better for my purposes.
 Is there anywhere I can access those tools?